 Supports children who have difficulties absorbing new information, leading to enhanced academic skills.
 Certain children may be labelled as slow learners due to their prolonged information absorption rather than processing speed.
 The therapy identifies the specific challenge and provides targeted interventions to improve the child’s ability to absorb information effectively, addressing the root cause of their learning difficulties.

 Offers support for children on the autism spectrum who face delays in cognitive development, communication difficulties, and challenges in social integration.
 By focusing on listening skills, the program helps these children improve their ability to process information and respond effectively, thereby enhancing their communication skills.
 The program aims to address the unique needs of children with autism and support their overall development in these areas.

 Help improve coordination, balance, and motor responses.
 By targeting the auditory system, this therapy contributes to enhancing the individual’s overall motor skills and physical abilities.

 Difficulties in Language and Communication

-Listening therapy helps patients to develop vital auditory feedback loop that is essential in communication and language acquisition.
+Plays a crucial role in helping children develop a vital auditory feedback loop, which is essential for effective communication and language acquisition.